IT008-2025-Nhom20/ImageAutomate/docs/design/PluginSystem.md

 ## 1. Architectural Overview

-The **Plugin System** enables the dynamic extension of the ImageAutomate runtime without recompilation or restart.
+The **Plugin System** enables the extension of the ImageAutomate runtime without recompilation or restart.
 It adheres to a **Shared-Nothing** architecture (at the dependency level) while maintaining a strict contract via the Host Application's Core library.

 *   **Design Pattern:** Microkernel / Plugin Pattern.
 *   **Isolation Strategy:** `AssemblyLoadContext` (ALC) based isolation.